Butt Fumble: Legacy

 For forty consecutive weeks, each Not Top 10 finished with the Butt Fumble as the Worst of the Worst.
 Not only were fans still voting for it nearly ten months after it originally occurred, none of the plays that made the worst of the week before even came close to defeating it in the Worst of the Worst vote.
 On September 6, 2013, ESPN decided that it was time to move on from the Butt Fumble and retired the play from further Worst of the Worst consideration.
 A SportsCenter producer explained that it was time to "start fresh" as the 2013 NFL season began.
 Negandhi concluded, "Time to get some new material and years from now, when we see a really bad play, we'll say, 'But can it compare to the Butt Fumble?'
 That is setting a legacy."
 Before retiring the play, ESPN subjected it to analysis on its "Sports Science" segment.
 In this segment, they show how Sanchez's speed combined with the angle of impact created a force of over 1,300 pounds, well over the 125 pounds required to cause a fumble.

 The NFL auctioned Sanchez's jersey from the game in May 2015 for charity for $820.
 The winning bidder, Jake Hendrickson, a life long Jets fan, said that friends had often ridiculed him about the play, and he bought the jersey to prevent an "anti-fan" from doing so.
 He said he would frame and display it until the Jets win another Super Bowl, and then shoot it into space.
 CBS Sports joked, "So basically, the jersey will be up on his wall forever".

 On September 29, 2013, another buttock-related fumble involved the NY Jets.
 In a 38–13 loss at the Titans, new Jets starter Geno Smith was sacked by Titans defensive end Karl Klug; Smith tried to switch the ball behind his back but it brushed off his buttocks and Klug grabbed it and rolled into the end zone.

 In 2019, the NFL named the Butt Fumble the 99th greatest play of all time.
-Gaudelli, who had been the producer for half of the top ten plays on the list, said that the Butt Fumble was the funniest play of the NFL's first 100 years..
+Gaudelli, who had been the producer for half of the top ten plays on the list, said that the Butt Fumble was the funniest play of the NFL's first 100 years.

 The play was included as one of the top picks in the 2021 book, Butt Fumbles, Fake Spikes, Mud Bowls & Heidi Games: The Top 100 Debacles of the New York Jets, by Greg Prato.

+During a Week 3 matchup in the 2022 NFL season between Miami Dolphins and Buffalo Bills, Dolphins' punter Thomas Morstead, out of his own endzone, punted a ball off his teammate Trent Sherfield's buttocks, leading to a safety.
+This led to Sanchez poking fun at Morstead, tweeting "stay out of my lane bro".
+The play was nicknamed the Butt Punt by fans.
+The Dolphins ended up winning 21–19.